Quantum Chemistry and Physics

 My research program focuses on (i) ab initio quantum theory of molecular electronic structure and other many-body systems, (ii) molecular properties, spectroscopy, and photochemistry, (iii) reaction mechanisms and dynamics, and (iv) theory of intermolecular forces.
 We design and apply quantum-mechanical methods that enable precise determination of potential energy surfaces and property functions for both existing and hypothetical molecular species in their ground and excited states.
 We are also interested in accurate quantum calculations for strongly correlated systems, weakly interacting molecular clusters, and atomic nuclei.

 Quantum theory of molecular electronic structure.
 The key to understanding molecular electronic structure and dynamical behavior of molecules is an accurate assessment of the many-electron correlation effects.
 Our group focuses on the development and applications of new quantum-mechanical methods that include correlation, particularly on the coupled-cluster theory and its renormalized, active-space, extended, multi-reference, and response variants that allow us to study bond breaking, electronically excited states, electron-transfer processes, molecular properties in vibrationally and electronically excited states, and transition probability coefficients for various types of spectroscopy.
-We also develop approximate coupled-pair approaches for strongly correlated systems and local correlation coupled-cluster methods, which are characterized by the linear scaling of the CPU time with the system size and natural parallelism, and their multi-level extensions that can be applied to high accuracy ab initio calculations for systems with hundreds of atoms.
+We also develop approximate coupled-pair approaches for strongly correlated systems and local correlation coupled-cluster methods characterized by the linear scaling of the CPU time with the system size and natural parallelism, and their multi-level extensions that can be applied to high accuracy ab initio calculations for systems with hundreds of atoms.
 Our primary interest is in high-accuracy methods that allow us to be predictive.
 We write computer codes for the standard and new coupled-cluster methods which are distributed world-wide through a popular electronic structure package GAMESS.
-Our methods are also available in NWChem and, in the original or modified form, Q-Chem and MRCC packages.
+Some of our methods are also available in NWChem and, in the original or modified form, Q-Chem and MRCC packages.

 Many-body methods of quantum mechanics and nuclear physics.
 Our new ab initio methods for many-electron systems can be applied to other many-fermion systems, including atomic nuclei.
 We performed several highly successful ab initio coupled-cluster calculations for 4He, 16O, and valence systems around 16O using modern nucleon-nucleon interactions.
 We also carried out unprecedented coupled-cluster calculations for 56Ni and its isotopes.
 We are looking for the alternative approaches to accurate calculations for many-fermion systems with pair-wise interactions, including the use of two-body cluster expansions to represent the virtually exact many-fermion states.

 Molecular properties, spectroscopy, and photochemistry.
 We use linear-response coupled-cluster methods, along with other ab initio approaches, to calculate molecular multipole moments and (hyper)polarizabilities and the effect of nuclear motion on these properties.
 We use first-principles theories to obtain rovibrational and electronic spectra, including van der Waals precursors of photo-induced charge-transfer reactions.
-We have recently demonstrated that the lowest excited state of methylcobalamin should be interpreted as metal-to-ligand charge-transfer excitation and that azulene possesses the doubly excited state below the ionization threshold, which can drive multi-photon ionization experiments related to Rydberg fingerprint spectroscopy.
+We have demonstrated that the lowest excited state of methylcobalamin should be interpreted as metal-to-ligand charge-transfer excitation and that azulene possesses the doubly excited state below the ionization threshold, which can drive multi-photon ionization experiments related to Rydberg fingerprint spectroscopy.
 We have provided definitive information about structural and spectroscopic properties of several organic biradicals and small metal nanoparticles, including, for example, geometries of low-energy isomers of Au8 and the photoelectron spectra of Ag3— and Au3—.